haraka/haraka-plugin-known-senders/README.md

 # How it works

-When you[r users] send emails, this plugin will increment counters for each recipient domain.
+This plugin looks at outgoing emails that have been successfully queued.
+Outgoing messages are determined by inspecting the `relaying` property of the connection.
+If `relaying=true`, then the connection has (via AUTH credentials or IP ACLs) been extended a form of trust.

-When emails later arrive from domains your users have sent email to, reputation engines like [karma](https://github.com/haraka/haraka-plugin-karma) can observe this and boost their deliverability.
+In those outbound emails, the sender domain and recipient domains are parsed out and a redis entry is inserted/updated.
+Later when emails arrive from domains your users have sent email to, reputation engines like
+ [karma](https://github.com/haraka/haraka-plugin-karma) can observe this and boost their deliverability.